 The start of a lifelong family journey all began while I was Half asleep.

-Just like any other day we always made sure we said goodbye to each other before leaving for work, as I was sleeping she nudged me and whispered “I’m pregnant!”
-Well I work midnights, I slept in the basement where the sunlight and the noise would not bother me so I always expected my wife to wake me up briefly to tell me that she’s going to work and that she loves me but this time when she told me she was pregnant and in the complete darkness of the basement I can I will forever remember the huge soul warming smile that she had on her face as she kissed me and I gave her a hug.
-Now I’m not going to fluff my reaction at the time.
-So, my response was in my raspy voice “oh that’s so nice, I love you babe have a good day at work.”
-My wife has always been understanding when it comes to my job, so she did not take any offense to me not jumping out of bed and being as happy as we both really were.
+Just like any other day we made sure we said goodbye to each other before leaving for work, as I was sleeping she nudged me and whispered “I’m pregnant!”
+Well I work midnights; by the way, So my response was in my raspy voice “oh that’s so nice, have a good day at work.”
 As I close my eyes back to sleep I just remember feeling extremely blessed at that very moment.
 I began to reflect on many things.

 What to expect?
 Well, that is a complex question that requires at least a little bit of complex thoughts.
 I don’t know what to expect.
 Life will change.
 But, isnt change what we want as human beings?
 To continuously grow and improve, right?
 Even if I make plans or try to prepare, I’m not going to be “ready”… really it’s like any new growth… you can’t really be ready cause the “growth” is going to be new and if something is new to your life you might anticipate or think you’re prepared but in the end something new in your life can never be 100 percent planned for.
 I am an open minded individual that will never agree with the “Status Quo” until I have experienced it myself.
 That way of thinking isn’t always the best, might I add.

-So when more people heard about my wife and I are expecting I got the same statement over and over which was “oh you will never have time to do anything”, “say goodbye to your workouts and say goodbye to any hobbies”.
+So when more people heard about us expecting I got the same statement over and over which was “oh you will never have time to do anything”, “say goodbye to your workouts and say goodbye to any hobbies”.

 “My Father gave me the greatest gift anyone could give another person, he believed in me”- J. Vilvano